francois-rozet/dawgz/README.md

 * `async` waits asynchronously for dependencies to complete before executing each job.
 The jobs are executed by the current Python interpreter.
 * `dummy` is equivalent to `async`, but instead of executing the jobs, prints their name before and after a short (random) sleep time.
 The main use of `dummy` is debugging.
-* `slurm` submits the jobs to the Slurm workload manager by generating automatically the `sbatch` submission scripts.
+* `slurm` submits the jobs to the Slurm workload manager by automatically generating `sbatch` submission scripts.